Raul-Rivera/final-project/README.md

-# Final Project - CS50’s Web Programming with Python and JavaScript
+# Final Project - CS50’s Web Programming with Python and JavaScript.

 _Designing a online Kids Learning Web Application with Python and JavaScript._